-This fall squash pizza recipe is the perfect way to do just that.
-Made with butternut or acorn squash, caramelized onions, prosciutto, arugula and a delectable fig balsamic glaze, it’s truly a best-of fall treat.
+Made with butternut or acorn squash, caramelized onions, prosciutto, arugula and a delectable fig balsamic glaze, it’s truly a best-of-winter treat.
 I recommend enjoying a slice or two in moderation with a green salad, veggies or butternut squash soup.

-If you aren’t up for making a specialty dough from scratch, you can use pre-made pizza dough, though I always recommend homemade if you have the time and inclination.
+If you aren’t up for making a specialty dough from scratch, you can use pre-made pizza dough, though homemade is the BEST if you have the time and inclination.

 Fall Squash Pizza – Step-by-Step Quick List: